SparkMakerspace/3d-printing-guide/index.md

 # Basics

-These instructions cover use of the 3D Printing workstation in the Electronics Lab for printing on the Sovol 3D printers.
+These instructions outline use of the 3D Printing workstation in the Electronics Lab for printing on the Sovol 3D printers.
 Credentials for the workstation are available in the Electronics Lab.

-This page is automatically generated from the [sparkmakerspace/3d-printing-guide](https://github.com/sparkmakerspace/3d-printing-guide) repository on GitHub.
+This is a living document we intend to update as procedures are refined.
+If you encounter something incorrect or that you feel could be refined.
+You are welcome to open an issue or pull request on the [sparkmakerspace/3d-printing-guide](https://github.com/sparkmakerspace/3d-printing-guide)  repository on GitHub.

+Please note that all units used in this document are metric (i.e. millimeters).

+*Spark Members may direct questions on these processes and the equipment in the electronics lab to the spark electronics leads via either discord or email.*

+Happy printing!

 # Orientation

 This is the basic file system viewer in Ubuntu and the folders on this machine for printer use are marked.

-* STL files (\*.stl) go in the models folder.
+* STL files (`\*.stl`) go in the models folder.

 * Projects in OrcaSlicer can be saved in the projects folder.